 Auto-detect this Chart Pattern with TradingView

-Identifying a Winning High-Tight Bull Flag
+Finding a Winning High-Tight Bull Flag

 A high-tight flag is a bull flag where the flag pole moves nearly vertically, indicating buyers are willing to bid up the stock even if it’s at very high levels.
 The flag is tight, meaning there is a close-fought battle between buyers and sellers over a period of days.
 Finally, the buying pressure is so strong that the price breaks upwards, and an explosive rally averaging +39% ensues.

-The Bull Flag is a Continuation Pattern
+Is the Bull Flag a Continuation Pattern?

 After identifying the high-tight bull flag, look for a trend confirmation by watching for a price upside breakout out of the bull flag.
 If the security price breaks out above the bull flag resistance, especially with a volume increase, it signals a potential 85% chance of going higher.
 The American Electric Power Company (AEP) chart (above) shows a high-tight bull flag.

-How To Trade a Bull Flag Chart Pattern
+How To Trade It

 When trading a bull flag chart pattern, traders should look for long entry opportunities.
 Generally, the best way to enter a trade is when the security price breaks out above the resistance of the bullish flag pattern.
 Traders may also consider placing stop-loss orders at or below the upper resistance line of the formation.